AnonymousPlanet/thgtoa/guide.md

 -   Storage:

-    -   If this is a simple OS installation (Host OS with Simple Encryption) or VM without encryption , select the whole disk and proceed with installation (skip next step).
+    -   If this is a simple OS installation (Host OS with Simple Encryption) or VM without encryption, select the whole disk and proceed with installation (skip next step).

     -   If this is part of a plausible deniability encryption setup on the Host OS: